 Firstly, decide how you want to present yourself to the professional world and craft your profile around that.
-If you’re an entrepreneur or creative, your profile picture needs to reflect the industry.
+If you’re an entrepreneur, IT guru, or creative, your profile picture needs to reflect the industry.
 Think about how you want to be perceived by potential recruiters or employers and put that energy forth.

 Complete all the required information; your education, qualifications, previous job experience, current job and skills.

 Be concise with your job description

 The first major part of LinkedIn optimisation is your job description.
 Don’t use vague roles that don’t explicitly describe what you do.
 Put your best foot forward and be concise.
 Use the latest industry terms; that’s what recruiters will be searching in the search bar.

 Be very descriptive with your career history and previous positions.
 Detail all your responsibilities and duties at those respective companies.
 Search engines love lengthy content, so flesh it out thoroughly; this helps when recruiters search on LinkedIn.
 Your career history is a natural way of incorporating industry buzzwords into your profile.

 Tag companies that you’ve worked with

 Most companies have LinkedIn profiles; tag your previous or current employers in your employment history for validity and to get more connections.

 Add your skills to your profile and don’t be stingy.
 LinkedIn also has a great feature where you can determine your skills via a quiz if you’re unsure.